1 Statics Review

 Given all the reminders above, one can apply the following equations:

-\(\sum M_x= \pm F_y * z \pm F_z * y\) where z and y are the respective distances from the x-axis at the point in question to Fy and Fz components of the force respectively.
+\(\sum M_x= \pm F_y * z \pm F_z * y\) where z and y are the distances from the x-axis at the point in question to Fy and Fz, respectively.

-\(\sum M_y= \pm F_x * z \pm F_z * x\) where z and x are the respective distances from the y-axis at the point in question to Fx and Fz components of the force respectively.
+\(\sum M_y= \pm F_x * z \pm F_z * x\) where z and x are the distances from the y-axis at the point in question to Fx and Fz, respectively.

-\(\sum M_z= \pm F_x * y \pm F_y * x\) where y and x are the respective distances from the z-axis at the point in question to the Fx and Fy components of the force respectively.
+\(\sum M_z= \pm F_x * y \pm F_y * x\) where y and x are the distances from the z-axis at the point in question to the Fx and Fy, respectively.

 The ± is decided based on the right-hand rule (see text below for guidance) or visual inspection.
-When using visual inspection, the direction of rotation is judged by looking from the positive end of the axis towards the negative end.
+As mentioned above, when using visual inspection, the direction of rotation is judged by looking from the positive end of the axis towards the negative end.
 A counterclockwise rotation is considered to be positive and a clockwise rotation is considered to be negative.

 To apply the right-hand rule:

-Orient your right hand so that the fingers are aligned with the moment arm with the palm at the point and the fingertips extending towards the force.
+Orient your right hand so that the palm is at the point the moment is about and the fingers are aligned with the moment arm, extended to the force.
 The moment arm is the axis along which the perpendicular distance to the axis would be determined.
 For example, if finding Mx due to Fy, the moment arm is in the z direction.

 The thumb is aligned with the axis of rotation (axis around which the moment is being calculated).

 Curl your fingers in the direction of the force.
-If your thumb must be pointed in the positive axis direction to perform this action, the moment is counterclockwise.
-If your thumb must be pointed in the negative axis direction, the moment is clockwise.
+If your thumb is pointed in the positive rotation axis direction to perform this action, the moment is counterclockwise.
+If your thumb is pointed in the negative rotation axis direction, the moment is clockwise.
 Typical convention designates counterclockwise rotation to be positive and clockwise to be negative.

 These concepts are further reviewed in Example 1.6.